 Sample Chapter from, Thieves & Kings, Volume 3, "The Blue Book"

 Thieves & Kings is not a webcomic.
-It is an all-ages fantasy/adventure graphic novel series which I've been working on since 1994.
+It's an all-ages fantasy/adventure graphic novel series which I've been working on since 1994.
 It is nearly done; I hope to wrap up the story in the 7th volume, (currently in production).
 The chapter featured here offers a good example of what it's like to read Thieves & Kings. --It's a peppy sequence, and it contains both regular comic pages, and some text pages.
 It doesn't show much of the title character, (Rubel) and none of the Shadow Lady, but Heath and Varkias carry the show quite nicely.
-I hope you enjoy this sample of my work!
+I do hope you enjoy this sample of my work!

 The Walking Mage is a complete story.
 Originally it was done in black & white, (which you can check out here, if you like).
 I wanted to experiment with color and so began by using a computer to color the Walking Mage for its print release.
 After a few panels I decided that it would be a lot more fun to paint it by hand, and so switched to water-color around episode six.